 Exercise helps with oxygenating the blood, helping you to feel energised and can help you to study more efficiently.

-Furthermore, excercise can lower stress, perfect during exam season.
+Furthermore, exercise can lower stress, perfect during exam season.

 Get yourself into a routine that ensures that you get exercise every day.